SherineAwad/multiomicsGRN/tutorial.md

 ![ATAC CLUSTERS](ATAC_clusters.png)

 ---

-# 2. Pseudobulk Export with pycisTopic
+# 1. Pseudobulk Export with pycisTopic

-## Overview

 This step **executes the pseudobulk aggregation** using `pycisTopic`.
 - Takes the conceptual idea and TSV intermediates from Step 1 and **produces the actual BED/BigWig files** for downstream analysis.